 One of the most confusing pieces about travel by French trains is that you must stamp your ticket before boarding the train, if it is an "open ticket" that could be used on multiple days.
 If your ticket is only for a specific day (where you're assigned a train, etc. like a plane), then there's no need to stamp it with the machine.
 If you do need to stamp, the machines generally say "composter," which does NOT mean that the machine is going to ingest your ticket, which was what I assumed.

-If you're looking for a very quiet day outside of Paris, the historic Cathedral town of Chartres is an easy day (or realistic half-day) trip from Paris, entirely accessible by public transit, both getting there from Paris and once you arrive.
-Check out the full blog post for more details.
+If you're looking for a very quiet day outside of Paris, the historic Cathedral town of Chartres is an easy day trip from Paris, entirely accessible by public transit, both getting there from Paris and once you arrive.
+You learned about Chartres Cathedral in school, though you may have forgotten ;) The travel is so easy that this could realistically be a half-day trip: go to Chartres in the morning, explore the town, tour the Cathedral (this takes a while), have a long lunch, and you're back in Paris for more sights in the afternoon!

 Of the destinations on this list, Fontainebleau is likely the most accessible.
 Fontainebleau is a lovely, quaint city, in the shadow of an absolutely stunning chateau (pictured below), without any of the crowds of Versailles.
 We were literally the only people in line at the ticket booth.